dgroomes/gradle-playground/build-source/README.md

 This sub-project showcases [Gradle's `buildSrc` feature](https://docs.gradle.org/current/userguide/organizing_gradle_projects.html#sec:build_sources).

-Specifically this sub-project defines a custom Gradle task (soon to be custom Gradle *plugin*) to print out the full path to each runtime dependency of the project.
-The format of the printout separates each file by the colon character (':') so that the file's contents can be used conveniently as the classpath argument to the `java` command.
+Specifically this sub-project defines a custom Gradle plugin that defines a task to list the full path to each runtime dependency of the project.

+The task prints the content to a file and separates each path by the colon character (':') so that the file's contents can be used conveniently as the classpath argument to the `java` command.
 The availability of this classpath file is a kind of "escape hatch" from Gradle so that we can use hand-written `java` commands to execute our program or we can use `jshell` with libraries!
 This project showcases both.

 ## Instructions

 * Use Java 15
 * Compile the program's source code with `./gradlew compileJava`
   * Notice the class files in `build/classes/java/main/`
-* Build the classpath file with `./gradlew printClassPath`
+* Build the classpath file with `./gradlew listDependencies`
-  * Notice the file `build/runtime-classpath.txt`
+  * Notice the file `build/runtime-dependencies.txt`
 * Run the program with `./run.sh`.
 You should see something like this:
     ```
     [main] INFO dgroomes.Main - Hello world from the 'main' method!